 If you’re thinking about building or buying any data analytics system for use in a healthcare or biopharma environment, here are some more things you should be aware of and take into account.
 All of these are especially relevant for text analytics in healthcare.

-First: According to a study from the University of California Berkeley, advances in artificial intelligence have rendered the privacy standards set by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) obsolete.
+First: According to a study from the University of California Berkeley, advances in artificial intelligence (AI) have rendered the privacy standards set by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) obsolete.
 We investigated and found some alarming data privacy and ethics concerns surrounding AI in healthcare.

 Second: Companies with regulatory compliance burdens are flocking to AI for time savings and cost reductions.
 But costly failures of large-scale AI systems are also making companies more wary of investing millions into big projects with vague promises of future returns.
 How can AI deliver real value in the regulatory compliance space?
 We wrote a white paper on this very subject.